At the confluence of food safety and marketing, blue raspberry was born.

 In the natural world, no raspberry looks or tastes anywhere close to “blue raspberry.”
 The “raspberry” flavor of blue raspberry was created as a combination of banana, cherry, and pineapple.
 As for its shade of electric blue, most raspberries are red but there are some blue-ish raspberries.
 The white bark raspberry, native to western North America, is a very dark (nearly black) shade of blue.
 So why do we have the flavor and color of blue raspberry?

 In the 1950s there was a growing movement in the U.S. to ensure the safety of food and food additives.
 People had increasing doubts over the safety of Red No 2 (a food dye that, at the time, was made from coal tar).
 Food companies could capitalize off of this concern if another color was used.

 It was during this time that the Gold Medal company of Cincinnati introduced a new flavor of blue raspberry cotton candy.
-Blue raspberry’s popularity grew but it really took off when Icee introduced their blue raspberry flavored frozen drink in the early ‘70s.
+Its popularity took off when Icee introduced their blue raspberry flavored frozen drink in the early 1970s.
 The competition between blue raspberry and red flavored candies/drinks was taken to a new level in 1976 when Red No 2 was banned in the United States because it was potentially carcinogenic.
-Simple put, at the time, Blue No 1 was safer than Red No 2.
+Simply put, at the time, Blue No 1 was safer than Red No 2.